ovh/the-bastion/doc/sphinx/plugins/open/selfListSessions.rst

 .. option:: --detailed

-   Display more informations about each session
+   Display more information about each session

 .. option:: --limit LIMIT